 There is a need to establish a legal framework and structure of authority that defines the decentralized extension levels, and how they relate to each other (Silverman, 1992).

-In order to combat the long-realized tendency for top-down planning and the lack of responsibility taken at district and sub-district level for rural development, the Government of Nepal enacted the Local Self Government Act (LSGA) and Regulation in 1999; amongst other aspects, this Act and its regulations foresee the devolution of public agricultural extension from central government to local government - the District Development Committee (DDC), the Municipalities, and the Village Development Committee (VDC) with the vision of effective extension service delivery at local level through transfer of authority, responsibilities and resources.
+In order to combat the long-realized tendency for top-down planning and the lack of responsibility taken at district and sub-district level for rural development, the GoN enacted the Local Self Governance Act and Regulation in 1999; amongst other aspects, this Act and its regulations foresee the devolution of public agricultural extension from central government to local government - the DDC, the municipalities and the VDC with the vision of effective extension service delivery at local level through transfer of authority, responsibilities and resources.
 However, devolution of authority for agricultural extension services to the district level has, as yet, not been very successful.